HomeSmartMesh/website-hugo/content/docs/networks/thread.md

 ### Nordic - sdcard image

 * download a ready raspberry pi image
+* successfully tested with the Nordif Firmware from the SDK v4.1.0

 {{<icon_button href="https://www.nordicsemi.com/Software-and-tools/Software/nRF5-SDK-for-Thread-and-Zigbee/Download#infotabs" text="Download the nRF5 SDK for Thread and Zigbee..."  icon="new" >}}

 ### OpenThread - docker
+* Not successfull yet, even with the pre-built binaries available on the OpenThread website

 ```bash
 docker run --sysctl "net.ipv6.conf.all.disable_ipv6=0 \